 A final note: It is crucial that you always save your work and create backups for your work.
-You can save your work onto floppy disks, zip disks, CDs, external backup drives, or flash drives.
+You can save your work onto the cloud (such as Dropbox, Google Drive, Microsoft OneDrive, and Amazon S3), CDs, external backup drives, or flash drives.
 We personally recommend zip disks or flash drives because your work is less likely to get corrupted on these devices.
 Also, flash drives can be carried in your pocket when you travel or have a few minutes to work on someone else’s computer (with permission, of course).
 In addition, there are also various Web storage sites that can hold your work for you for minimal prices a year.

 At Writer’s Relief, our Full Service clients benefit from having us be a hub for all their electronic files.
 We also track your submissions and responses, and we’re here to provide you submission strategy and acceptance advice.
 Our Full Service clients have access to their own personal online database (for submission tracking purposes) 24 hours a day, 7 days a week.
 Please call our offices toll free at (866) 405-3003 between the hours of 8:30 a.m. and 2:30 p.m.
 Eastern Time to discuss the best plan for you.
 We know about computer file management for writers!

 REMEMBER TO CHECK OUT OUR LIST OF WRITING CONTESTS and ANTHOLOGIES (CALLS FOR SUBMISSIONS)!
 You won’t find a better list anywhere (AND IT’S FREE!) of upcoming anthologies, special-themed journals, and contests.